Birational Kleinian groups

 \subsection{From invariant fibration to foliation}

-We recall a basic fact about non relatively minimal ruled surface: \begin{fact} Let $F$ be a singular fiber of a rational fibration.
-Then $F$ is a tree of rational curves whose components are of self-intersection $\leq -1$. \end{fact} \begin{proof} The singular fiber $F$ is obtained by successive blow-ups from a regular fiber of a relatively minimal rational fibration, thus a tree of rational curves.
-The second assertion holds because original regular fiber is of self-intersection $0$ and that a blow-up decreases the self-intersection of the components. \end{proof}
+We recall a basic fact about non relatively minimal ruled surfaces: \begin{fact} Let $F$ be a singular fiber of a rational fibration.
+Then $F$ is a tree of rational curves whose components are of self-intersection $\leq -1$. \end{fact}

 \begin{lemma} Let $F$ be a fiber which intersects $U$.
 Then no element of $\Gamma$ has an indeterminacy point on $F$ and no component of $F$ is contracted by an element of $\Gamma$. \end{lemma} \begin{proof} Let $\gamma\in\Gamma$ be a non trivial birational transformation.
 Let us first show that $\gamma$ does not contract any component of $F$.
 If $F$ is a regular fiber, then it has only one irreducible component which is itself and this component intersects $U$ by hypothesis.
 Since the action of $\Gamma$ on $U$ is regular, $F$ cannot be contracted.